tc39/notes/es7/2016-05/may-24.md

 (discussion & disagreement about whether one would use tail call)

-FST: there are many reasons why calls are not in tail position
+EFT: there are many reasons why calls are not in tail position

 DE: STC is simpler to use than PTC because you get an early error if you request a tail call at a place where it's not possible